DevonTheFloor/node-es6-app/readme.md

 This is an Node.js application example with type=module for use web components on it.

 ## Paragim
-It's made for developpe like a front-end developper and use components librairies.
+It's made for develop like a front-end developer and use components librairies.